liptanbiswas/katacoda/ckad-practice-challenges/core-concepts/intro.md

 - This is NOT a replica of actual exam and should be used for practice only.
 - The questions are NOT same as actual exam.
 - You will need to complete all tasks of a question before pressing the <button>Continue</button> button.
 - Completion of tasks will be validated before moving to next question.
+A verity of tests runs to validate your work on clicking **Continue** button.
 - Questions can not be skipped.
 - You can view solutions by clicking <button>Show solution</button> button, however you are encouraged to use Kubernetes documentation to find answers instead.
 - Practice environment will be expired within 1hour.
 Refresh to get new environment.